 The Sony SRS-XB23 has a very good battery performance.
 It has over nine hours of playback time and turns off after approximately 15 minutes to conserve battery life.
 You can turn this feature on and off via the companion app.
 That said, battery life can vary according to usage, so your experience may differ.
 If you're looking for a similarly-styled speaker with a better battery performance, check out the Sony SRS-XB33 or the Sony SRS-XB43.

 The Sony SRS-XB23 has a terrible voice assistant integrated performance.
-It uses your smartphone's voice assistant.
+Unlike the JBL FLIP 5, this speaker is able to use your smartphone's voice assistant.
 As part of our methodology, we use recorded voice commands to activate the speaker.
 However, this speaker has trouble registering these commands and doesn't respond.
 While it can register commands from a normal speaking voice, this isn't part of our testing process.

 The Sony Music Center is a very good app.
 It's compatible with both iOS and Android.
 You can use it to pair two speakers together to create a stereo pair or link them together to play the same audio to cover a larger space.
 This app also includes a graphic EQ, so you can really tweak its sound to your liking.